google/zetasql/docs/query-syntax.md

 + `ORDER BY`
 + `LIMIT`

-Evaluation order does not always match syntax order.
+Evaluation order doesn't always match syntax order.

 The `WHERE` clause only references columns available via the `FROM` clause;
 it cannot reference `SELECT` list aliases.